 Upon successful completion of this course, you will be able to:

-- Identify the salient elements of your art practice.
+- Identify the salient elements of your creative led research

-- Use plain language to describe your art practice and projects.
+- Use plain language to describe your creative led research

-- Plan, structure and deliver an oral presentation.
+- Plan, structure and deliver a spoken presentation.

-- Create effective media aids to support the oral presentation of your projects.
+- Create effective audio-visual material to support the spoken presentation

 Overview of Learning Activities